 Clients Global Medical Response, Inc.

-Jones Day represents Global Medical Response, Inc. subsidiary Air Evac EMS, Inc. ("Air Evac"), an air ambulance carrier, in a federal lawsuit against various Texas state officials who administer the state's workers'-compensation system.
-The lawsuit sought a declaration that the Airline Deregulation Act of 1978 ("ADA") preempts the enforcement of certain Texas laws and regulations that limit the reimbursement rate air ambulance providers receive for services provided to workers'-compensation claimants.
+Jones Day represented Global Medical Response, Inc. subsidiary Air Evac EMS, Inc (“Air Evac”), an air-ambulance provider, in a federal lawsuit against various Texas state officials who administer the state's workers'-compensation system.
+The lawsuit sought a declaration that the Airline Deregulation Act of 1978 (“ADA”) preempts the enforcement of certain Texas laws and regulations that limit the reimbursement rate that air-ambulance providers receive for services provided to workers'-compensation claimants.
 Air Evac also sought an injunction against the enforcement of those statutes and regulations.

 Air Evac EMS, Inc. v.
 Texas, No. 16-cv-00060 (W.D.
 Tex.); No. 16-cv-51023 (5th Cir.)